cfpb/sbl-project/features/features.md

     1. No, their only option is to file an SBL Help ticket or wait for their institution to show up in the system (this would be if they have recently registered with GLEIF).

 1. What's the UX for a user who can self-associate with some FIs, but not all?
-    1. Can they go into the app, and subsequent FI associations can just be handled in the **User profile** page?
+    1. Can they go into the app, and subsequent FI associations can just be handled in the **Request changes to user profile** page?

 1. Do we need a user-to-fi approval state that's visible to the user?
     1. waiting-for-approval